thenewwazoo/thenewwazoo.github.io/index.md

 ---
-title: Thoughts about Rust
+title: Thoughts about Things
-layout: index
+layout: default
 ---

-## (Published) Articles about Rust, generally
+## Articles about Rust, generally

 * [Rebuffing the Attack of the `clone`](clone.md)
 * [Stop Whining about Rust Hype](whining.md)

+## Articles about embedded things, occasionally